GMs are like DJs

 Don’t fall in-love with your prep

 We’ve all been to weddings where the DJ played a song nobody danced to, leaving us wondering “but why?”.
 GMs do the same - we craft amazing story arcs that players ignore in favor of chatting with a random NPC.
-My wedding DJ emphasized flexibility: the playlist wasn’t final; they’d have to read the room.
+My wedding DJ emphasized the playlist wasn’t final; they’d have to read the room.
 They taught me not to fall in love with the prep, but to fall in love with the experience.

 Let’s take from a recent experience: I prepped like hell, and used my experience not to assume what the party will do, but what they definitely wont do.
 And they went ahead and did just that.
 They chose to become drug dealers working for the crime boss who just sent two goons to kill them.
 And that was one of the best sessions we had.

 Can you recall a moment when someone really listened and responded to what you said?
 It feels great, doesn’t it?
 When you give that to your players, their engagement grows - and so does yours.
-That feedback loop creates the best kind of play: the kind that sticks in your memory for years.
-Everyone feels like they have a stake in this epic tale.
-Like the world is alive, and their creativity shapes it.
-They don’t have to know it was a prefab element that just happened to click.
-It’s a win-win; you get to prep epic scenarios and they get to activate and surprise you with better stories that you could have even imagined.
+That feedback loop creates the best kind of play: the kind that makes everyone feel like they have a stake in this epic tale and it makes the world feel more alive.
+And the good news is that they don’t have to know it was a prefab element that just happened to click.
+It’s a win-win; you get to prep epic scenarios, they get to activate it in unique ways, and you get to be surprised with a brand new story.
+This is a collaborative game, if you want a story where the narrator is in complete control - write a book (seriously, there are some awesome LitRPG ones - I’m currently reading Dungeon Crawler Carl and it’s awesome).

 Your prep should serve tools, not only stories

 Think of a DJ’s setup.
 They might have a wild-looking deck with pads, knobs, dials, maybe even a drum machine - but the pros don’t just have gear to look cool.
 They know exactly what each control does and when to use it.
-If they freeze mid-set, staring at buttons they barely use, the vibe dies.
+If they freeze mid-set, staring at buttons they barely use, the momentum dies.
 Mastery doesn’t come from having the tools - it comes from using them, over and over, until they disappear into muscle memory.

 So as discussed, Secrets & Clues and Potential Scenes are great materials for a prep session because it provides you with tools to unravel the world according to your players.
 They can be anything that you want (intrigue, twists, encounters, reveals, and even actual props).